revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Compiling a JUnit test class is like compiling any other Java classes.
-The only thing we need to watch out is that the JUnit JAR file must be included in the classpath.
+Compiling a JUnit test class is like compiling any other Java class.
+The only thing we need to watch out for is that the JUnit JAR file must be included in the classpath.

 </blockquote>
 </details>